giorgia-nadizar/VSRCollectiveControlViaSNCA/index.md

 The same applies to the comb.
 ![Combs performing locomotion on flat terrain](gifs/comb.gif)

-Conversely, the worm displays high frequency dynamics with UD-NCA and nUD-NCA with lead to fast, yet reality-gap prone gaits.
+Conversely, the worm displays high frequency dynamics with UD-NCA and <del>U</del>D-NCA with lead to fast, yet reality-gap prone gaits.
-When controlled with UnD-SNCA this morphology is less effective, due to its low structural complexity.
+When controlled with U<del>D</del>-SNCA this morphology is less effective, due to its low structural complexity.
 ![Worms performing locomotion on flat terrain](gifs/worm.gif)